Kamren Curl: 2024

-On March 15, 2024, the Los Angeles Rams signed Curl to a two–year, $9.00 million contract that includes $6.00 million guaranteed upon signing.
+On March 15, 2024, the Los Angeles Rams signed Curl to a two–year, $9 million contract that includes $6 million guaranteed upon signing.
 He entered training camp slated as the de facto starting strong safety.
 Head coach Sean McVay named Curl the starting strong safety to begin the season, alongside free safety John Johnson III.
 On October 20, 2024, Curl made seven solo tackles and recovered a fumble by Gardner Minshew that was caused during a sack by Cobie Durant and returned it 33–yards for a touchdown as the Rams defeated the Las Vegas Raiders 15–20.
 In Week 17, Curl collected a season-high ten combined tackles (five solo) during a 13–9 win against the Arizona Cardinals.
 He was inactive as a healthy scratch for a Week 18 loss to the Seattle Seahawks as head coach Sean McVay chose to rest as many starters as possible for the playoffs.
 He finished with 79 combined tackles (49 solo), nine pass deflections, two forced fumbles, one fumble recovery, one sack, and one touchdown in 16 games and 16 starts.
 He received an overall grade of 78.0 from Pro Football Focus in 2024, which ranked 17th among all safeties.
 His coverage grade of 83.7 from PFF ranked 19th among all safeties.

+2025

+Curl started all 17 games during the regular season and set career highs in total (122) and solo tackles (79) while adding two interceptions and five pass deflections.
+In the Rams’ 20-17 victory in the Divisional Round matchup against the Chicago Bears, Curl intercepted quarterback Caleb Williams to set up the game-winning drive in overtime.

+2026

+On March 6, 2026, the Los Angeles Rams re-signed Curl to a three—year, $36 million contract extension that includes $24 million guaranteed and an initial signing bonus of $5 million.
+The contract includes incentives that could have a maximum value of $39 million.